Responsible University Officer(s):

 - Empowered Officials

 - Are authorized to (a) sign export license applications or other requests for approval on behalf of the University, (b) inquire into any aspect of a proposed export-controlled export or temporary import by the University (c) verify the legality of any export-controlled transaction and the accuracy of information to be submitted, and (d) refuse to sign any export license application or other request for approval without prejudice or other adverse recourse.
-The two Empowered Officials are the Associate Vice President for Research Administration and the Export Controls Officer.
+The two Empowered Officials are the Vice President for Research and the Export Controls Officer.

 - Export Controls Officer